Case-And-Point-Case-In-Point | Commonly Confused Words

 etymology

-• The correct form is case in point, which can help you make a point in your argument.
+• The correct phrase is case in point, which is commonly used in English.

 © 2025 Lithium Lab Pte Ltd